Updated January 2020

-Many flagship travel bikes run ‘adventure-look’ spoked wheels but OEM spoked + tubeless is quite rare.
+Many flagship travel bikes run ‘adventure-look’ spoked wheels but OEM spoked + tubeless is only slowly catching on.
 Usually, they are non-Japanese premium brands like BMW, Triumph or KTM.
 I update a list here.

-The original one-litre Africa Twin and 2019’s Yamaha T700 were two bikes where you‘d have expected tubeless, but the 2020 1100cc version of the AT now features tubeless (below right).
+The original one-litre Africa Twin and 2019’s Yamaha T700 were two bikes where you‘d have expected tubeless, but the 2020 1100cc ATwin now features tubeless (below right).
 It might well be a cost thing.
 However, 19-inch spoked tubeless fronts are much more common, even on Jap travel bikes.

 These days manufacturers use spoked wheels on adv bikes as a signifier of ‘off-road adventure’, as well as being perceived as repairable, lighter, stronger, more shock absorbent and cool.
 Meanwhile tubeless is just plain safer and infinitely easier to repair flats.
 On a CRF450R motocrosser running rim locks and 10psi, a tube is probably a good idea because the van’s nearby.
 On a quarter-ton Adv battleship halfway down Ruta 40, getting a flat is a pain.

 OEM spoked tubeless wheels

-Making a spoked tubeless wheel rim seems to be complicated and expensive but it has been done for years, right back to the mid-1980s Honda XL600M (left), and almost certainly before that.
-Recent bikes which come with them stock include the BMW 1200GSA, the original Aprilia Caponord (below), Suzuki V-Stroms, Yamaha XT1200Z, KTM V-twins, some Triumph Tigers and Explorers (above left) and now 1200 Scramblers.
+Making a spoked tubeless wheel rim is expensive but it has been done for years, right back to the mid-1980s Honda XL600M (left), and almost certainly before that.
+Recent bikes that come with them stock include the BMW 1200GSA, the original Aprilia Caponord (below), Suzuki V-Stroms, Yamaha XT1200Z, KTM V-twins, some Triumph Tigers and Explorers (above left) and now 1200 Scramblers.
 Even Honda’s oddball X-ADV scooter (right) has small spoked TL wheels.
 The picture above of a 2005 Caponord shows the main ways of designing a spoked tubeless rim.
 On the rear: spokes attached to ‘outboard’ flanges.
 The front uses a less well triangulated single ‘inboard flange’; V-Stroms (left) have paired inboard flanges up front.

 BMWs, including the 850GS twin (below), run 40 straight-pull spokes directly into the protruding rim edge – there is no flange.
 I’ve noticed this relatively exposed edge can get scuffed about from stony terrain, although it would take a lot to damage the spoke mounts.